 Alex: But people, still, as you said, they like to have someone available to them when they’re studying, someone in the room or somebody on the screen, whatever it is.
 Someone who’s there for immediate help.
 So if I have a question someone will answer it straightaway.
 There’s still a demand for that.

-Jay: Totally and I think these sorts of language schools, let’s call them future language schools driven by technology, are going to be super popular in countries where English is not the first language.
+Jay: Totally and I think these sorts of language learning schools, let’s call them future language schools driven by technology, are going to be super popular in countries where English is not the first language.
 So imagine being in Ho Chi Minh City, for example, going to the Future language school sitting down, having native English speakers teach you, you’ve got your Vietnamese English teachers to help you when you’re stuck, you’re being provided the best possible English language education, there’s no restrictions.
 I think it can be really cost-effective, it’s not going to be expensive, it’s gonna be the technology where it’s scalable because we can have one teacher from Melbourne live streaming across to 5,000 students all at the same time.
 This is this is where we want to go eventually with E2school after we’ve developed all the software and we’ve really worked it all out.
 I think we want to start building a few of these schools.

 Alex: And obviously so much cheaper for the student than a trip to Australia to uproot their life for their family for two years but still getting a quality education.